Keeping your medicines organizedPill organizer; Pill dispenser

 Create an organizing system to help you decrease mistakes with your medicine.
 Here are some suggestions.

 USE A PILL ORGANIZER

 You can buy a pill organizer at the drug store or online.
-There are many different kinds.
-Ask the pharmacist to help pick out an organizer that will work best for you.
+There are many kinds.
+Ask the pharmacist to help you pick out an organizer that will work best for you.

 Things to think about when choosing a pill organizer: